fryougi/farmbot/README.md

 ## Editing scripts (outer loop)
 The settings that should need to be changed should be pretty minimal.
 In a farming script (e.g. arakawa.py), after the `def farm(self,nruns=1)` line, there's a number of things to change:
- - The refill type can be one of: [rapple,gapple,sapple,bapple]
+ - The refill type can be one of: `[rapple,gapple,sapple,bapple]` (you should be able to guess what these refer to)
  - The support CE depends on the templates available (located in the folder templates/blue/ce), and will probably be something like "davincisoc" for the Da Vinci lotto, or "lunchtime" in general.
 If you don't care what support CE is brought, you can also use "none" for this setting.
  - There's also the option for a support servant (templates available in templates/blue/servant), which is only "waver" for now.
 You can set this if you don't care about the CE, but need a specific servant from the support list.
 (Note: combining both a servant and a ce will make sure only those combinations are selected, and the script will update the support list until a match is found).
  - There is an optional `self.saveframe = True` line you can put to save screenshots of the drops (if this line isn't there, this variable just defaults to False.
 Screenshots are saved in the "frames" folder.